 Possible drawbacks of this antivirus solution include a reliance on connectivity — if a provider's Web service goes down, end-point computers are effectively left without protection, since the local client can only scan, not interpret.
-In addition, optimization is critical; vendors need to decide which blacklisted and whitelisted definitions are critical enough to include in the local client without bogging it down, and which can remain on a cloud server.
+In addition, optimization is critical; vendors need to decide which definitions put on a denylist and allowlist are critical enough to include in the local client without bogging it down, and which can remain on a cloud server.
 Finally, there is some concern about user data being uploaded to cloud servers, which may pose a potential risk of secondary infection.

 Industry definition for the term Cloud Antivirus.
 Cloud antivirus programs offload antivirus workloads to a cloud-based server, rather than bogging down a user's computer…